mickaelsilva/chewBBACA_deprecated/README.md

 Usage:

-	% TestGenomeQuality.py -i out.txt -n 12 -t 250
+`/home/msilva/chewBBACA/chewBBACA.py TestGenomeQuality -i alleles.tsv -n 12 -t 200 -s 5 -o OutFolder`

 `-i` raw output file from an allele calling

 `-n` maximum number of iterations, each iteration removes a set of genomes over the threshold and recalculates all variables

-`-t` maximum threshold, will start at 5 increasing in a step of 5 until t
+`-t` maximum threshold, will start at 5

+`-s` step to add to each threshold (suggested 5)

+`-o` Folder for the analysis files

 The output consists in a set of plots per iteration and a removedGenomes.txt file where its informed of which genomes are removed per threshold when it reaches a stable point (no more genomes are removed)

 Example of an output can be seen [here] (http://i.imgur.com/jlTV2vg.png) .
-This examples uses an original set of 1042 genomes and a scheme of 5266 loci, using a parameter `-n` of 12 and `-t` of 300.
+This examples uses an original set of 714 genomes and a scheme of 3266 loci, using a parameter `-n 12`,`-s 5` and `-t 300`.

 ----------
 ## 5. Defining the cgMLST schema